-Mr. Edward Wong is the Honorary Secretary of Spa & Wellness Association of Singapore.
+Mr. Edward Wong is Chairman of the Spa section, Spa & Wellness Association of Singapore.
 He is also the Principal of EdeS Academy and CEO of EdeS Spa.

 Register Beauty & Wellness Therapists

 According to CASE’s statistics for the year 2012, there were 1984 complaints about the Beauty industry making up 12% of total grievances received.
 While most of the reasons cited in the complaints were about ethics or money related, e.g. ‘hard sell’, ‘large packages’, ‘misrepresentation’, ‘can’t get appointment’, ‘entity closed down’ etc. a few were about quality of work and injuries sustained.
 In most cases of injuries, the accused would settle quietly with the complainant to avoid negative publicity and legal action.
 But, the question is, to what extend are entities in the Beauty and Wellness industry liable for causing injuries?

 After all, the injuries are not caused intentionally but probably due to insufficient knowledge and/or skills of salon and spa owners, managers and workers to take precaution and work with proper protocols.
 Well, the salons and spas are simply conducting business according to normal practice!
 If salons and spas are allowed to sell and perform various treatments without suitably qualified personnel, who have undergone thorough training in the specific disciplines, to manage and carry out the treatments, how can they be held responsible for any accident due to a lack of knowledge and skills?

 Who are Therapists?